Compositional Generalization from Learned Skills via CoT Training: A Theoretical and Structural Analysis for Reasoning: Systematic Generalization via a Two-Stage Circuit

-$\diamond$ \textbf{The limits of training without CoT for OOD generalization.} For training without CoT, we do the same circuit analysis and reproduce the results of \citet{wang2024grokking}: the circuit emerges only during ID generalization.
+$\diamond$ \textbf{The limits of training without CoT for OOD.} For training without CoT, we do the same circuit analysis and reproduce the results of \citet{wang2024grokking}: the circuit emerges only during ID generalization.
 Layer 5 splits the circuit into lower and upper layers: the lower layers process the first-hop fact $(e_1, r_1, e_2)$ from the input $(e_1, r_1)$, storing the bridge entity $e_2$ in $E[5, r_1]$; the upper layers (5-8) gradually form the second-hop reasoning during extensive overtraining.
 Only when the intermediate result $e_2$ is resolved can the final result $e_1$ be correctly derived \citep{biran2024hoppinglateexploringlimitations}, traditional transformer cannot process subtasks in parallel.
 The difficulty in OOD generalization arises from semantic misalignment across layers, due to inconsistent token representations learned by the transformer \citep{wang2025reversal}.

 $\diamond$ \textbf{How training with CoT mitigates transformer limits in OOD scenarios.} (1) As shown above, training with CoT allows the intermediate result $e_2$ to be extracted from a lower layer (index 3) for ID examples, whereas training without CoT requires a higher layer (index 5). \textit{From an intuitive perspective, a smaller layer index implies that more layers remain available for processing the second hop, which could lead to better performance}.
-We also demonstrate that a two-layer transformer is sufficient\footnote{For CoT prompting, the effective depth of the transformer increases because the generated outputs are looped back to the input \citep{feng2023towards}.} to learn two-hop generalizing circuits from CoT training in Appendix \ref{app:2_circuit}.
+We also demonstrate that a two-layer transformer is sufficient to learn two-hop compositional circuits from CoT training in Appendix \ref{app:2_circuit}.
 (2) CoT training explicitly processes each task through the model, allowing the model to independently learn each reasoning step.
 In brief, ID generalization is achievable in both CoT and non-CoT formats after sufficient training, but OOD generalization is challenging without CoT. \textit{CoT enforces the decomposition of subtasks, effectively bringing OOD data closer to the ID, thereby helping the model learn a systematic generalization circuit}.
-A further theoretical analysis is provided in Section \ref{sec:theory}.
+This aligns the theoretical analysis in Section \ref{sec:theory}.